Overview

 Essay Question and Grading Rubric

-This essay assignment asks students to consider ho implementing the Alaska system (i.e., a top-4 primary combined with
+This essay assignment asks students to consider how implementing the Alaska system (i.e., a top-4 primary combined with ranked-choice voting in the general) could change how campaigns for Congress are run in their state.

 This critical thinking and writing exercise can work as an in-class student activity or a take-home writing assignment.